No Gundogan, no problem: Man City march on as Foden and Bernardo fill midfield void | Goal.com

 The Catalan coach will need his full squad if they are to attack the four competitions they remain in, and a tight fixture schedule means that any kind of deep run in the Champions League guarantees a challenging two-games-a-week calendar until the end of the season.

-"Gundogan is an exceptional player but if you want to win titles or being there until the end we need all the squad," Guardiola said.
+"Gundogan is an exceptional player but if you want to win titles or being there until the end we need all the squad," Guardiola said post-match.

 "What I am impressed again the most is the solidarity of the guys who didn't' play - Ben [Mendy], John [Stones], Oleks [Zinchenko], Fernandinho, everyone is an incredible part of this.